 - Water Chestnuts

-My Top Tips For Making Prawn Chow Mein
+My Top Tips For Prawn Stir Fry Noodles

 If you don’t have ginger paste or garlic paste, then that’s okay!
-It can be quite costly to buy the paste in comparison to getting fresh garlic cloves and ginger.
-To make the paste yourself, simply chop the garlic cloves and/or ginger into small pieces.
-Then place in a pestle & mortar with a drop of water and grind until broken down.
+Either finely dice raw ginger and garlic into small pieces or make the paste yourself.
+To do this, chop garlic cloves and fresh root ginger into small pieces.
+Then place it in a pestle & mortar with a drop of water and grind until broken down.
 It does take a little time and some elbow grease.

-The biggest time saver is to have everything prepped and ready to cook.
-This includes chopping your vegetables and cleaning and peeling the prawns.
-If you’re not using fresh egg noodles but dried noodles, a great tip would be to have them boiling whilst you’re preparing the vegetables.
+The biggest time saver is to have all your ingredients prepped and ready to cook.
+This includes chopping your vegetables and cleaning and peeling the prawns in advance.
+If you’re not using fresh egg noodles but dried noodles instead, you can boil it whilst you’re preparing the vegetables.

-Make this dish vegetarian by taking out the prawns, you can replace with tofu or leave out any protein replacement.
+Make this dish vegetarian by taking out the prawns, you can replace it with tofu or leave out any protein replacement.
+Another variation to this recipe is to change the type of protein used to beef, pork, chicken or any other meaty alternative.

-If you want king prawns with crispy noodles, then you can fry the noodles in a separate wok or frying pan before adding to the prawns and vegetable stir-fry.
+If you want king prawns with crispy noodles, then you can fry the noodles in a separate wok or frying pan before adding it to the prawns and vegetables.

 - Chinese Crispy Beef